noblesamurai/ext.js/Readme.md

   * Use 2 space indents
   * No trailing whitespace
   * Blank line before EOF
+  * Omit semi-colons unless required (very rarely is this needed)
+  * Never bump the version

 File comments should take the following form: